occisn/emacs-config/README.md

 What I like about my configuration:

-**(1)** The loading time is quite short! < 3 s on my (standard) laptop, despite the 7K+ lines of code; loading of many packages is deferred.
+**(1)** The loading time is quite short: < 3 s on my (standard) laptop, despite the 7K+ lines of code.
+Loading of many packages is deferred.

-**(2)** Just after startup, a dedicated buffer provides a summary of the initialization process, the time spent loading each package, and executing each section of init.el; in case of slowdown, this makes analysis easier.
+**(2)** Just after startup, a dedicated buffer provides a summary of the initialization process, the time spent loading each package, and executing each section of init.el.
+In case of initalization slowdown, this makes analysis easier.
 See screenshot below.

-**(3)** I’ve tried to create a mode-specific hydra for each mode, which can always be opened _with the same key combination_ (`C-c d`).
+**(3)** I’ve tried to create a mode-specific hydra for each mode, which can always be triggered _with the same keystroke_ (`C-c d`).
 See `mode-dependent hydra launcher` in the code.

 **(4)** A buffer with buttons allows for easy testing of themes.
 See screenshot below.

 **(5)** A buffer with buttons allows for easy testing of fonts.
 See screenshot below.

-**(6)** Specific functions make it easy to work with PDFs or ZIP files within Dired.
+**(6)** Specific functions make it easy to work with pdf or zip files within Dired.

 **(7)** Based on a tailored function, `C-c c` kills (copies to clipboard) the most relevant current text: word, inline code, org-mode block, etc. depending on the context.